Colpitts Oscillator: Circuit Application and Its Advantages

 Colpitts oscillator working

 Once the power supply is on, Capacitors C1 and C2 begin to charge.
-Immediately these capacitors fully charge, they begin to discharge some of their power through inductor L1.
+Immediately after these capacitors fully charge, they begin to discharge some of their power through the inductor L1.
 Consequently, the discharging process causes the tank circuits to have damped harmonic oscillations.

-Again the oscillatory current produces an AC voltage across C1 and C2.
+Again, the oscillatory current produces an AC voltage across C1 and C2.
 During the discharging process, there is a presence of electrostatic energy in the capacitors.
 This energy will travel in magnetic flux to the inductor, charging the inductor.

 Similarly, as the inductors begin to discharge, the capacitors start to charge again.
 Consequently, this continuous process of charging and discharging generates oscillations.
 To determine the frequency of these oscillations, use the resonant frequency of the circuit.